sauravpradhan/CO-VID19-Android-Widget/README.md

 # Known Issues:
-1) Widget refresh button wont animate.
+1) Widget refresh button won't animate.
 2) Multiple instances of the widget will update all instances with info from last country selected.